dosbor3/wk12_content-management-system/README.md

-*  The user will enter a title for the note.
-The user will also enter the details for the note below the title.
-The user will click the diskett icon to save the note.
-Future upgrades will allow the user to delete notes.

 ## Installation

-The application can be accessed at https://github.com/dosbor3/wk11_note-taker
+The application can be accessed at https://github.com/dosbor3/wk12_content-management-system

 ## Usage

 *  JavaScript
 *  Node JS
 *  npm
+*  Insomnia
-*  File System
+*  MySQL2
-*  heroku
+*  Inquirer
 *  Express.js

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
-Source code can be found at https://github.com/dosbor3/wk11_note-taker
+Source code can be found at https://github.com/dosbor3/wk12_content-management-system